 7. CUSTOMER’S CHOICE

 If possible, let customers select a promotional item – assuming it is not personalized – from several you have available.
-Someone who wants and needs a pen will actually use it.
+Someone who wants and needs a pen will use it.
 The customer or prospect who could use an envelope opener will select that.

 8. GIVE CUSTOMERS PROMOTIONAL ITEMS